-Yes — fiscal sponsorship can work for artists of all disciplines and project sizes.
-There are at least six (6) different types of fiscal sponsorship, but the two artists are most likely to run into are:
+Fiscal sponsorship can work for artists of all disciplines and project sizes.
+There are at least six different types of fiscal sponsorship, but the two types that artists are most likely to run into are:

 - Comprehensive Fiscal Sponsorship (Model A)

 - Pre-Approved Grant Relationship Fiscal Sponsorship (Model C)